quay/clair/Documentation/reference/config.md

 Indexer provides Clair Indexer node configuration.

 #### `$.indexer.airgap`
-Boolean.

-Disables scanners that have signaled they expect to talk to the Internet.
+Disables HTTP access to the Internet for indexers and fetchers.
+Private IPv4 and IPv6 addresses are allowed.
+Database connections are unaffected.

 #### `$.indexer.connstring`
 A Postgres connection string.